-If you’re looking to enhance your learning and qualifications, wanting to progress in your current role or hoping to explore new employment opportunities, then a degree-level course could be a great option - and you could start as early as February 2022.
+If you’re looking to enhance your learning and qualifications, wanting to progress in your current role or hoping to explore new employment opportunities, then a degree-level course could be a great option.

-If you’re looking to kick-start the year with a university-level course, we have the following full and part-time Higher National Certificates (HNCs) starting next month.
+If you’re looking to kick-start the year with a university-level course, we have the following part-time Higher National Certificates (HNCs) with flexible starts.

 Choosing the right course for you